coatyio/coaty-js/docs/man/developer-guide.md

 ## Communication event patterns

 By default, each Coaty container has a *Communication Manager* component that is registered implicitely with the container.
-It provides a complete set of predefined communication event patterns to exchange object data in a decentralized Coaty application:
+It provides a set of predefined one-way and two-way communication event patterns to exchange object data in a decentralized Coaty application:

 * **Advertise** an object: broadcast an object to parties interested in objects of a specific core or object type.
-* **Deadvertise** an object by its unique ID: notify subscribers when capability is no longer available; for abnormal disconnection of a client, last will concept can be implemented by sending this event.
+* **Deadvertise** an object by its unique ID: notify subscribers when capability is no longer available; for abnormal disconnection of a client, last will concept of Coaty is implemented by sending this event.
 * **Channel** Broadcast objects to parties interested in any type of objects delivered through a channel with a specific channel identifier.
 * **Discover - Resolve** Discover an object and/or related objects by external ID, internal ID, or object type, and receive responses by Resolve events.
 * **Query - Retrieve**  Query objects by specifying selection and ordering criteria, receive responses by Retrieve events.
 * **Update - Complete**  Request or suggest an object update and receive accomplishments by Complete events.
 * **Call - Return**  Request execution of a remote operation and receive results by Return events.
 * **Associate** Used by IO Router to dynamically associate/disassociate IO sources with IO actors.
 * **IoValue** Send IO values from a publishing IO source to associated IO actors.

 Coaty not only provides *one-way* communication event patterns, such as Advertise and Channel, that support classic publish-subscribe interaction between Coaty